maxwellsoh/emgBenchmarking/README.md

 done
 ```

-To replicate the second table, run the following shell script for each of the 6 datasets
+To replicate the second table, run the following shell script for each of the 6 datasets:
 ```
 starting_index=1
 ending_index=10 # set to the maximum number of participants for the dataset